lieblb/tiltr/README.md

 * [Paint Questions](https://github.com/kyro46/assPaintQuestion)

 TestILIAS allows to work around a number of known problems in order to perform test without already known fails.
 It also supports running tests in a loop mode so you can keep running randomized tests for a longer time.

+A portion of tests can be specified to run in a deterministic manner, which is suitable for regression tests.

 To get an idea what data is generated for a test run, look at <a href="docs/sample-protocol.zip">a sample protocol and the accompanying XLS export file</a>.